Keys to Successful Capital Acquisition

 Understanding the process of raising capital and what’s involved is the key to successful capital acquisition.
 Most companies think capital acquisition is an easy process that happens in a matter of days.
-Those days are long gone!

 Banks are not that interested in lending to smaller companies anymore.
 While you may get a lot of phone calls and emails from business lenders, most of them are just factors or real estate lenders.

 They are highly information intensive projects.
 Most lenders require monthly financial statements and several years of profit & loss statements and balance sheets.

 Most lenders are financially oriented as opposed to operationally oriented.
 This means that you may want to describe your business in financial ratios and metrics.

 An experienced financial consultant will manage each step in the process and ensure you are targeting the right lenders with the right set of materials.